 Illinois Policy Institute

-The Illinois Policy Institute (IPI) is a conservative think tank with offices in Chicago and Springfield, Illinois, and a member of the State Policy Network.
+The Illinois Policy, formerly the Illinois Policy Institute (IPI), is a conservative think tank with offices in Chicago and Springfield, Illinois, and a member of the State Policy Network.
 The IPI describes itself as a "leading independent research and education organization."
 It claims that "the ultimate sign of success is when free-market ideas are turned into law and change lives for the better."

 - 1 News and Controversies